 First things first, lets clear something up about poetry.
 It’s not all dead white men.
 If thats not your thing, or you just want a something less intimidating to get you started then heres a couple of poets that you might want to check out.

 To start things off I’d like to introduce you to Lang Leav.
-One of my favorite poets EVER, the poetry and prose of Lang Leav seems to make the step into poetry less daunting and accessible.
+One of my current favourite poets, the poetry and prose of Lang Leav seems to make the step into poetry less daunting and accessible.
 The majority of her work focuses around love and loss, and talks about moments we have all experienced or can at least emphasise with.

 Books include: Love and Misadventure, Lullabies, and Sea of Strangers